GigiDoan/HR-Analytics-Case-Study/README.md

 - The project of the former employee is progressing slowly, making it difficult to complete on schedule, weakening their position

-- Need to maintain a large department for the purpose of recruiting new talent
+- Need to maintain a large department to recruit new talent

 - New employees must be trained on the job and have time to get acquainted with the company.